SohWaiHeng/engg1340project/readme.md

 ## Compilation and execution instructions

 The Cardmaster can be executed in the Linux environment by first typing the command "make cardmaster" in order to compile all the files needed for our game.
 After the compilation process is completed, you may use the command "./cardmaster" to run our game.
+Please maximise your terminal screen for better playing experience.
 Enjoy! ;)

+## Citations:

+1. Card Wars Kingdom, a mobile card game developed by Kung Fu Factory